haplio/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to RTD Tutorial documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**RTD Tutorial** (/lu'make/) is a test documentation site for checking how docs-as-code tools work.
+It is currently located at the URL `RTD Tutorial Docs <https://haplio-rtd-tutorial.readthedocs.io/>`_

+*This is how we do italics*

+This is how we link to named pages in our repo like: `Next Begin`

+This is how we link to named headings anywhere in our doc: :ref:`Subheading 1`

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.